 When not wearing your men’s wedding ring, keep it in a dry, secure place.
 You’ll also want to clean it every now and then.
 To do that, you should soak the ring in a solution of warm water and soap for about 20-30 minutes.
 After soaking, use a soft cloth or soft brush to gently remove any lingering dirt or grime, being sure not to scratch the metal.

-Like a great marriage itself, a men’s wedding ring requires dedicated maintenance and care.
+Like a great marriage or even a wedding suit, a men’s wedding ring requires dedicated maintenance and care.
 In return, you get a trusty companion for life.
 Sounds like a good deal to us!